cwbusacker/c-programs/README.md

 # cpp-programs

-The cpp-programs repository is a compilation of all the c++ programs that I wrote in CS124 (procedural programming), CS165 (Object-Oriented Programming) and CS235 (Data Structures) as well as for personal projects (programs not required for class).
+The cpp-programs repository is a compilation of the most significant c++ programs that I wrote in CS124 (procedural programming), CS165 (Object-Oriented Programming) and CS235 (Data Structures) as well as for personal projects (programs not required for class).
 Each of these programs are stored in the respective directory.